Murder of Travis Alexander

-Travis Victor Alexander (July 28, 1977 – June 4, 2008) was an American salesman who was murdered by his ex-girlfriend, Jodi Ann Arias (born July 9, 1980), in his house in Mesa, Arizona.
+Travis Victor Alexander (July 28, 1977 – June 4, 2008) was an American salesman who was murdered by his ex-girlfriend, Jodi Ann Arias (born July 9, 1980), in his house in Mesa, Arizona while in the shower.
 Arias was convicted of first-degree murder on May 8, 2013, and sentenced to life in prison without the possibility of parole on April 13, 2015.

-At the time of the murder, Alexander suffered 27 knife wounds and a gunshot to the head.
+Alexander sustained 27 stab wounds, a slit throat and a single gunshot wound to the forehead.
 Arias testified that she killed him in self-defense, but she was convicted by the jury of first-degree murder.
-During the sentencing phase, the jury deadlocked on the death penalty option, and Arias was thus sentenced to life imprisonment without the possibility of parole.
-The murder and trial received widespread media attention in the United States.
+During the sentencing phase, the jury deadlocked on the death penalty option, and Arias was sentenced to life imprisonment without the possibility of parole.
+Alexander's death and the subsequent investigation and trial attracted widespread media coverage in the United States.